jazzband/django-oauth-toolkit/README.rst

 * ``oauthlib_backend_class`` is now pluggable through Django settings
 * #127: ``application/json`` Content-Type is now supported using ``JSONOAuthLibCore``
+* #238: Fixed redirect uri handling in case of error

 0.8.1 [2015-04-27]
 ~~~~~~~~~~~~~~~~~~